-Three Months Ended April 30, 2009 2010 Common stock outstanding, net of treasury stock, beginning of period 22,444,240 22,471,350 Weighted average common stock issued to employee stock purchase plan 2,719 3,308 Shares used in computing basic earnings per share 22,446,959 22,474,658 Dilutive effect of stock options, net of assumed repurchase of treasury stock 242,204 2,787 Shares used in computing diluted earnings per share 22,689,163 22,477,445
+Three Months April 30 2009 2010 Common stock outstanding, net of treasury stock, beginning of period Weighted average common stock issued to employee stock purchase plan 22,444,240 2,719 22,471,350 3,308 Shares used in computing basic earnings per share 22,446,959 22,474,658 Dilutive effect of stock options, net of assumed repurchase of treasury stock 242,204 2,787 Shares used in computing diluted earnings per share 22,689,163 22,477,445

 Customer Accounts Receivable.
 Customer accounts receivable reported in the consolidated balance sheet includes receivables transferred to the Company's VIE and those receivables not transferred to the VIE.
 The Company records the amount of principal and accrued interest on Customer receivables that is expected to be collected within the next twelve months, based on contractual terms, in current assets on its consolidated balance sheet.
 Those amounts expected to be collected after 12 months, based on contractual terms, are included in long-term assets.
 Typically, customer receivables are considered delinquent if a payment has not been received on the scheduled due date.
-Additionally, the Company offers reage programs to customers with past due balances that have experienced a financial hardship; if they meet the conditions of the Company's reage policy.
+Additionally, the Company offers reage programs to customers wit h past due balances that have experienced a financial hardship; if they meet the conditions of the Company's reage policy.
 Reaging a customer's account can result in updating an account from a delinquent status to a current status.
-Generally, an account that is delinquent more than 120 days and for which no payment has been received in the past seven months will be charged-off against the allowance for doubtful accounts and interest accrued subsequent to the last payment will be reversed.
+Generally, an account that is delinquent to the last payment will be reversed.
 The Company has a secured interest in the merchandise financed by these receivables and therefore has the opportunity to recover a portion of the charged-off amount.